-In the first quarter 2021, we entered into an unsecured revolver (refer to Note 9 to the consolidated financial statements) with a total capacity of \$1.35 billion (the "2021 Unsecured Revolver").
-In the second quarter 2021, the fourth quarter 2021, the first quarter 2022 and the second quarter 2022, we issued four tranches of unsecured notes with varying fixed-rates and maturities ranging from June 2031 to May 2052 (collectively the "Notes").
+In April 2024, we closed on a new \$2.0 billion unsecured revolving credit facility (the "2024 Unsecured Revolver"), which replaced our 2021 Unsecured Revolver and 2023 Unsecured Revolver (refer to Note 9 to the consolidated financial statements) with a total capacity, each of \$1.35 billion (the "2021 which were terminated.
+At the time of termination, \$916 million was drawn on the 2021 Unsecured Revolver").
+In Revolver, all of which rolled over into the second quarter 2021, the fourth quarter 2021, the first quarter 2022 and the second quarter 2022, we issued four tranches of unsecured notes with varying fixed-rates and maturities ranging from June 2031 to May 2052 (collectively the "Notes").
 Our most recent issuance in May 2022 features a staircase coupon structure (refer to Note 9 to the consolidated financial statements) that is unique in the unsecured and investment-grade market and will benefit key cash flow metrics.
-In January 2023, we closed on a new \$500 million unsecured revolving credit facility (the "2023 Unsecured Revolver").
-The 2023 Unsecured Revolver has a current borrowing rate of Adjusted SOFR, as defined in the applicable agreement, plus 0.90%, with a maturity of July 31, 2025.
-We also amended our 2021 Unsecured Revolver (refer to Note 9 to the consolidated financial statements) primarily to transition from LIBOR to Adjusted SOFR, as defined in the applicable agreement.
+In January 2023, we closed on a new \$500 million unsecured revolving credit facility (the "2023 2024 Unsecured Revolver").
+Revolver.
+The 2023 2024 Unsecured Revolver has a current borrowing rate of Adjusted SOFR, as defined in the applicable agreement, plus 0.90% 0.85%, subject to our credit ratings, with an extended maturity date of July 31, 2025.
+We also amended our 2021 May 1, 2029, which includes two six-month extension options.
+The 2024 Unsecured Revolver (refer replaced our nearest term maturities, reduced the overall facility cost and increased our liquidity by \$150 million.
+Additionally, we gained greater financial flexibility through changes to Note 9 to certain financial covenants.
+As of December 31, 2024, there was \$1.3 billion of undrawn capacity on the consolidated financial statements) primarily to transition from LIBOR to Adjusted SOFR, as defined in the applicable agreement.
+2024 Unsecured Revolver.

 In April 2023, we entered into an at-the-market equity offering (the "ATM") pursuant to which we may sell shares of our common stock up to an aggregate purchase price of \$300.0 million.
 We may sell such shares in amounts and at times to be determined by us from time to time, but we have no obligation to sell any of the shares.
 Actual sales, if any, will depend on a variety of factors to be determined by us from time to time, including, among other things, market conditions, the trading price of our common stock, capital needs, and our determinations of the appropriate sources of funding.
-As of December 31, 2023, we had not sold any shares under the ATM.
+As of December 31, 2023 December 31, 2024, we had not sold any shares under the ATM.